 NOTE An administrator can configure the system to print headers and footers in the published document and use custom styles for the published document.
 An administrator can also create custom templates that you can select for the published document.

-To select an existing custom template, see "Formatting Documents" on page 127.
+To select an existing custom template, see "Restricting Requirement Classes in a Document" on page 160.
 To create a custom template, see "Creating Templates to Publish Requirements" in Dimensions RM Administrator's Guide.